codr7/gfoo/README.md

 ```

 ### macros
-Macro arguments are bound to quoted forms following the macro call in specified order, resulting values on the stack are unquoted and appended to the form stream on exit.
+Macro arguments are bound to forms following the macro call in specified order, resulting values on the stack are unquoted and added to the form stream.

 ```
   macro: swap () {'{let: x () let: y () x y}}